Mechanosensation: Cellular antennae

 Within the biological and medical disciplines, recent discoveries have noted that primary cilia in many types of cells within eukaryotes serve as cellular antennae.
 These cilia play important roles in mechanosensation.
 The current scientific understanding of primary cilia organelles views them as "sensory cellular antennae that coordinate a large number of cellular signaling pathways, sometimes coupling the signaling to ciliary motility or alternatively to cell division and differentiation."
-Some primary cilia on epithelial cells in eukaryotes act as cellular antennae, providing chemosensation, thermosensation, and mechanosensation of the extracellular environment.
-These cilia then play a role in mediating specific signalling cues, including soluble factors in the external cell environment, a secretory role in which a soluble protein is released to have an effect downstream of the fluid flow, and mediation of fluid flow if the cilia are motile.
-Some epithelial cells are ciliated, and they commonly exist as a sheet of polarized cells forming a tube or tubule with cilia projecting into the lumen.

-Epithelial sodium channels (ENaC) that are specifically expressed along the entire length of cilia apparently serve as sensors that regulate fluid level surrounding the cilia.

-Important examples include motile cilia.
-A high-level-abstraction summary is that, "in effect, the cilium is a biological machine composed of perhaps over 600 proteins in molecular complexes, many of which also function independently as nanomachines."
-Flexible linker domains allow the connecting protein domain to recruit their binding partners and induce long-range allostery via protein domain dynamics.
-This sensory and signalling role puts cilia in a central role for maintaining the local cellular environment and may be why ciliary defects cause such a wide range of human diseases.

 Neuropathic pain

 Hyperalgesia and allodynia are examples of neuropathic pain.
 It is thought that the activation of specialized neuronal nociceptors are responsible for hyperalgesia.
 Studies suggest that hyperalgesia and allodynia are set off and sustained by certain groups of mechanosensitive sensory neurons.
 There is a general consensus among the scientific community that neuropeptides and NMDA receptors are crucial to the initiation of sensitization states such as hyperalgesia and allodynia.

 Hyperalgesia

 Hyperalgesia is extreme sensitivity to pain.
 Hyperalgesia to mechanical stimuli extends to a large area around the initial location of the stimulus, while hyperalgesia to thermal stimuli remains in the same location as the initial stimulus.
 Hyperalgesia which remains in the initial area is known as primary hyperalgesia, and hyperalgesia which extends to a large area is secondary hyperalgesia.
 Primary hyperalgesia probably relies on a central mechanism.
 It is argued that MIAs, or C-MiHi primary afferents, are crucial to the initiation of primary hyperalgesia because they have a significant response to capsaicin, which is a chemical commonly used to induce hyperalgesia.
 Secondary hyperalgesia is believed to be caused by a magnified spinal response to nociceptor stimulation.
 It is argued that heat sensitive Aδ nociceptors are responsible for secondary hyperalgesia.